openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

   This should be oriented towards people who are new to the Open edX project.

 * **Getting Started** - A section that details various aspects of getting started with this component.
-Some common use caseses include, getting started with development or how to deploy this component.
+Some common use cases include, getting started with development or how to deploy this component.

 * **Getting Help** - A section to indicate where and how the user can get help